Photographing the Darkest Skies in Canada at Grasslands National Park

 The Ecotour Scenic Drive is a 20-km stretch of gravel road that cuts through the heart of the West Block.
 It’s a prairie safari for wildlife photographers with regular sightings of the free-roaming bison herd, deer, pronghorn, coyote and even rattlesnakes.
 Visitors at dawn or dusk might also spot burrowing owls, who often live among the black-tailed prairie dog colonies.

 The East Block offers distinctly wild vistas set apart by an eroded landscape with exposed history.
 Drive or cycle the paved 11-km Badlands Parkway and enjoy one of the six scenic viewpoints.
 While on trails, keep a sharp eye out as rainwater and erosion are constantly unveiling new dinosaur fossils within the park and it is home to several active dinosaur digs.
-During Fossil Fever (August 13-17, 2024), visitors can join paleontologists from the Royal Saskatchewan Museum in the field as they work to preserve and catalog these fossils.
+As part of the five-day Fossil Fever event, visitors can join paleontologists from the Royal Saskatchewan Museum in the field as they work to preserve and catalog these fossils.

 photo by Benjamin Hutton